shiba517/MSP2-The-Memory-Game/README.md

 ## TECHNOLOGIES USED
 * HTML
 * CSS
-* Bootstrap - a mobile first library which was heavily used (https://getbootstrap.com/)
+* Bootstrap - a mobile first library which was heavily used - [link](https://getbootstrap.com/)
-* Font awesome - all icons were found and used from here (https://fontawesome.com/)
+* Font awesome - all icons were found and used from here - [link](https://fontawesome.com/)
-* Jquery - a lightweight JavaScript library (https://jquery.com/)
+* Jquery - a lightweight JavaScript library - [link](https://jquery.com/)
-* GitHub - where I deployed my project (https://github.com/)
+* GitHub - where I deployed my project - [link](https://github.com/)
 * Gitpod - where I typed and recorded my codes.
 Can be found via the GitHub website
-* Balsamiq - frameworks were made using their app/software (https://balsamiq.com/)
+* Balsamiq - frameworks were made using their app/software - [link](https://balsamiq.com/)
-* Free Logo Design - created the website logo from here (https://www.freelogodesign.org/)
+* Free Logo Design - created the website logo from here - [link](https://www.freelogodesign.org/)
+* Giphy - Created the gif files from this website - [link](https://giphy.com/)
 * Photos - an app which I used to resize selected images; mainly the images found in README.md.
 It is available on Windows 10.
+* Paint 3D - an app I used to help resize and mark images; mainly the images found in README.md.
+It is available on Windows 10.
-* W3C Markup Validator - used this website to detect any errors in my codes (https://validator.w3.org/)
+* W3C Markup Validator - used this website to detect any errors in my index.html - [link](https://validator.w3.org/#validate_by_upload)
+* W3C CSS Validator - used this website to detect any errors in my style.css - [link](https://jigsaw.w3.org/css-validator/)

 ## TESTING
 ### User Experience Testing